Madison-MacNichol/The-Tech-Academy/JavaScript/readme.md

+### Javascript
+***
-This is a compilation of projects completed while learning Javascript at The Tech Academy
+This is a compilation of projects for the Javascript portion of the course at The Tech Academy.
+These were done in Notepad++ or Brackets.